 This is one position that Docebo takes a strong stance on, and we love it!
 Lunch and Learns are more than just a workplace perk; they are a great way to launch learning initiatives at your organization.

-Lunch and learns take place at lunchtime on a regular cadence where someone internally or externally presents on a topic that they want to teach others about.
+Lunch and learns take place at lunchtime on a regular cadence where someone internally or externally presents a topic that they want to teach others about.

 This is one of the easiest ways to begin fostering a culture of learning that is collaborative and engaging.
 Corporations find that employees most look forward to this bi-weekly or monthly knowledge share when the meal is provided by the company, but it just as easily works when you have employees congregate together with their lunch to learn together!

-Lunch and learns are a low pressure way to get people social learning during their favorite
+Lunch and learns are a low-pressure way to get people social learning during their favorite

 time of day.